 At the same period, a trace of religion appeared, with gods inspired from nature: clay figurines of female and animals were placed in sanctuaries and graves.

 The art of metalworking arrived from the east around 3,000 BC.
 The use of bronze in tool making and weaponry was a rebirth for the civilization in Greece.
 The 2nd millennium BC gave birth to some great civilizations: the Minoan on Crete island, the Mycenaean on the mainland and the Cycladic (in Cyclades islands) in the islands of Centre Aegean.

-This period is characterized by a rapid growth of population and development of trading.
-The islands of Cyclades, located in the centre of the Aegea Sea, were an important trade centre between Europe and Asia.
-The Cycladic civilization developed rapidly in all domains: trade, politics and culture with impressive frescoes and marble figurines.
+This period is characterized by the rapid growth of population and the development of trading.
+The islands of the Cyclades, located in the center of the Aegea Sea, were an important trade center between Europe and Asia.
+The Cycladic civilization developed rapidly in all domains: trade, politics, and culture with impressive frescoes and marble figurines.
 Samples of the Cycladic architecture can be seen in the Museum of Cycladic Art in Athens and the regional museums on the Cyclades islands.

 The Minoan Civilization

 The Minoan civilization, named after the mythical King Minos, developed in Crete around 2,600 BC and onwards.
 The Minoans had a flourishing economic, political, social and cultural organization.
 The Minoan period was characterized by important trade activities and the construction of impressive palaces such as Knossos, Malia, Zakros, and Phaestos.
 During this period, the first writing in the Greek World, called Linear A, appeared for the first time in Crete.
 The Minoans also developed a strong naval power and installed many colonies in the Aegean Sea.